 Why is well construction and well service related wastewater regulated?

-Many well sites are located in close to waterways or other conveyances that allow the wastewater to reach a Water of the United States.
-Well construction related wastewater normally consists of drilling fluids and/or groundwater, and contains particles of natural materials like sand, silt, colloids (clay), limestone and dolomite, and possibly various chemicals used to enhance the drilling fluid.
+Many well construction sites are located near ditches, waterways, or subsurface drainage inlets that may allow well construction related wastewater to reach a Water of the United States.
+Well construction related wastewater normally consists of diluted drilling fluids and/or groundwater, and contains particles of natural materials like sand, silt, colloids (clay), limestone and dolomite, and possibly various chemicals used to enhance the drilling fluid.
 When allowed to flow untreated, the wastewater may eventually reach a stream, river or a lake.
-This can result in turbidity that can affect aquatic life and sedimentation that can create long term changes to the stream or lake bed.
+This can result in turbidity that can affect aquatic life and accumulation of sediments that create undesirable changes to the stream or lake bed.

 In addition, drilling fluid additives and other products used in drilling and servicing wells may contain substances that are acutely toxic to aquatic life.
 These products can chemically and physically alter the water body and cause additional problems like killing aquatic life and inhibiting the life processes for all species that depend on the water.
-In addition, untreated discharged wastewater affects the use and enjoyment of adjoining property owners and any citizens who has access to the water.
+Untreated discharges also impact the manner in which the water is used or enjoyed by adjoining property owners and others who have access to the water.

 What well services are included in GP6?